How to create a dot plot

 label" is ticked so that Datawrapper correctly assigns the values to the labels.

 Once you're in the "Visualize" tab, choose "Dot Plot" and Datawrapper will create the first iteration of your data.
 Continue with the steps refine, annotate, and design to finish your chart.
-We'll cover this in a separate short tutorial.
+We cover the customizing part in a separate tutorial here.